LLAMA: The Low-Level Abstraction For Memory Access: Design

 LLAMA distinguishes between the array and the record dimensions.
 The array dimensions are defined at runtime whereas the record dimension is defined at compile time.
 This allows to make the problem size itself a run time value but leaves the compiler room to optimize the data access.

 The record dimension is statically sized and the equivalent of nested \lstinline{struct}s in C++.
 A \lstinline{Record<Fields...>} defines a record structure with data members \lstinline{Fields}.
 A \lstinline{Field<Name, Type>} needs two type arguments.
 The \lstinline{Name} type is used as a compile time identifier to refer to the field.
 The \lstinline{Type} type is either an elemental type not further decomposed by LLAMA or another \lstinline{Record}.
 If \lstinline{Type} is an array type with static extent, LLAMA replaces it by a \lstinline{Record} with as many \lstinline{Field}s as the array's extent.
 The array dimensions are an N-dimensional array of runtime integral values, with N being a compile time value.
+Listing~\ref{lst:data_structure_definition} shows an example of a data structure description in LLAMA.
+For comparison, listing~\ref{lst:data_structure_definition_cpp} shows the equivalent data structure description in C++.